ananyaburli/cpp-project/README.md

 # cpp-project
-This is my Computer Science project for class 12 CBSE AISSCE.
+This is my Computer Science investigatory project for class 12 CBSE AISSCE.